awesto/django-shop/docs/reference/search.rst

 	apphook_pool.register(ProductSearchApp)

-as all other apphooks, it requires a file defining its urlpatterns:
+as all apphooks, it requires a file defining its urlpatterns:

 .. code-block:: python
 	:caption: myshop/urls/search.py